jinxiang-liu/UFE-AVS/README.md

 Therefore, our implementation is also based on the authors' released codes and we express our thanks to them.
 Please check their original repositries for more environment configuration details.

-To perform training or inference of method on top of either of the two baselines, please enter the corresponding directory and run the scripts.
+To perform training or inference of our method on top of either of the two baselines, please enter the corresponding directory and run the scripts.